gdrosos/iac-bug-study-artifact/README.md

 # Process and save data to CSV similar to existing scripts
 ```

-Similarly, Salt, also known as SaltStack, is an open-source software used for event-driven IT automation, remote task execution, and configuration management.
+Similarly, Salt, also known as SaltStack, is an open-source technology used for event-driven IT automation, remote task execution, and configuration management.
 For more details, visit [SaltStack](https://saltproject.io/).
 You can fetch Salt repositories using the Salt Stack API: `https://api.github.com/users/saltstack-formulas/repos`
 Here’s an example command: